If you’re pregnant, you’ve no doubt been faced with a long list of dos and don’ts – what you should and shouldn’t do, what to eat and what to avoid.

 Bringing on labour

-There’s no scientific proof that sex helps bring on labour, but in a way, it does makes sense.
+There’s no scientific proof that sex helps bring on labour, though the myth surrounding it does make a certain sense.

 “The thing that we use to get people into labour artificially is a hormone called prostaglandin.
 We know that there are levels of prostaglandin in the semen so that could help,” says David.